soehms/database_knotinfo/README.md

 ## Versioning

-Version numbers are automatically generated each month if differences to the original databases are detected.
+Version numbers are automatically generated every month if differences to the original databases are detected.
 They follow the scheme

-<year of the century>.<month>
+\<year of the century\>.\<month\>

 ## Help

-If you note an essential divergence between this repository and the original data please create an issue about that.
+If you note an divergence between this repository and the original data in case the the current release is older as a month please create an issue about that.

 ## Credits